theGodlessLakra/online-DBMS-Module/README.md

 javac Client.java

 # To Start the Server
-Open up a terminal and type     "java Server [Port number]"
+java Server [Port number]

 # To Connect the Client to the Server
-Open another terminal and type  "java Client <localhost> [Port number]".
-If the Server is run on a different machine, the client must substitute 'localhost' with the Server's IP address.
+java Client <Server IP> [Port number]

+# Note
+Entering the Port numbers in both the Server and the Client is optional.
+The default port number is 3500.
+If you type in a port yourself in the Server, you must also specify the same port in the Client.
+If both the Server and the Client are run on the same machine, the Server's IP can be substituted with 'localhost' or '127.0.0.1'